BookingBug/dev.bookingbug.com/docs/rest-api/service-booking.md

 > Our full API reference can be found here [http://apidocs.bookingbug.com/](http://apidocs.bookingbug.com/)

 ## User Flow
-Before you start building an integration with the rest API its important to plan out your user flow.
+Before you start building an integration with the REST API it is important to plan out your user flow.
 Below is a UML Diagram of our standard user flow.
 Each stage has an action that the user carries out.
 Each stage requires certain API calls.

 <img src='http://g.gravizo.com/g?
 @startuml;